montsieur/t1w7-thursday/README.md

 - They are useful for membership testing, removing duplicates from a sequence, and mathematical operations like union, interesections and difference.
 - Cannot access elements using index operator [].
 Need to check if the elements exist in the set.
 - They are defined by enclosing elements in curly brackets {}.

+## Dictionaries
+- Collection of key-value pairs, mutable.
+- Each key-value is unique, and the keys are used to store and retrieve values.